 Thanks for signing up!

 Crystal Jade Melbourne

-Modern Cantonese cuisine serving Fresh Seafoods and Daily Yum Cha (Lunch)
+Modern Cantonese cuisine featuring fresh seafoods and daily Yum Cha lunch.

 The best Korean street food in Melbourne

 Find the best Korean food in Melbourne, from fried chicken to stacked whipped cream desserts.

 A premium buffet with international influences and extravagant dessert bar.